 To unlock the wider benefits of education, all children need the chance to complete not only primary school, but secondary education as well.
 But, we believe it can’t stop there.
 Post-education is also critical to help Congo flourish.
 And, not any kind of educaton.

-Congo Initiative is doing something new and different.
-We are educating the next generation of Congolese (at all levels) who think critically, apply their learning to the challenges of their context, and who view their education as holistic formation for leadership.
+Congo Initiative equips the next generation of transformational leaders who think critically, apply their learning to the challenges of their context, and who view their education as holistic formation for leadership and service.